Police: 1 dead, 4 hurt after shooting at Northwest DC hotel

 Police had originally tweeted that a woman died at the scene, but Commander Bedlion told the public during the news conference that no one has been pronounced dead.
 A few hours after the news conference, MPD tweeted that one woman had died from her injuries.

-Bedlion said police believe there was a party inside the hotel room with multiple people in attendance.
-He said police are still trying to investigate the circumstances of the shooting.
+Bedlion said police believe there was a party inside the hotel room with multiple people in attendance, and at least one gun was recovered from the scene, according to police.

-Bedlion also said the department had received previous complaints from the community about the hotel -- with some incidents involving drug activity.
-Bedlion added that police have actively worked to address the issues with residents nearby.
+In a joint conference with the mayor, DC Police Chief Robert Contee said dating back to July 2021, 73 calls were made to police from the Days Inn, ranging in nature from drugs to disorderly conduct, welfare checks and assaults.

 The police activity shut down streets in both directions between southbound Connecticut Avenue and Brandywine and Tilden streets.
 Streets have since reopened.

-The identities of the victims have not been released at this time.
+The identities of the victims have not been released at this time, as Chief Contee said his department is still working to notify next of kin.

 Anyone with information should contact police at 202-727-9099 or text the department's tip line at 50411.